My Date with the President's Daughter: Plot

-Duncan Fletcher is an average teenager in search of a date to his school's spring dance due to a bet he makes with his friends, Larry and Arthur.
-At the mall, he meets a girl named Hallie, whom he does not recognize as the daughter of the President of the United States, George Richmond.
+Duncan Fletcher is an average teenager living in suburban Washington, D.C.
+In search of a date to his school's spring dance due to a bet he makes with his friends, Curtis and Arthur, he meets a girl named Hallie at the mall, whom he does not recognize as the daughter of the President of the United States, George Richmond.
 Hallie is in the mall hiding from the Secret Service after sneaking off during her father's reelection campaign event.
 Duncan asks Hallie to the dance and she accepts, giving Duncan an address which he does not realize is the location of the White House.

 The president initially refuses to let Hallie go out on the date due to a fundraiser that night, but he reluctantly complies after a brief discussion with his wife and first lady, Carol Richmond.
 Meanwhile, Duncan's family prepares to throw a house party for his father's company.
 As Duncan tells his family about his date, he asks his father Charles if he could borrow the company car, a red BMW 525i.
 His father declines, but Duncan takes the car anyway and goes to Hallie's to pick her up, arriving at the White House to his astonishment.
-Hallie has Duncan meet her father, who informs the young man that there are limitations on where they can and cannot go, and that the Secret Service will accompany the teens the entire time.
+Hallie has Duncan meet her father, who informs Duncan that there are limitations on where they can and cannot go, and that the Secret Service will accompany the two the entire time.
 Hallie insists she and Duncan are only going to dinner and a movie, but this turns out to be a cover so she and Duncan can sneak away from the Secret Service at a movie theater.
 Once the agents realize that they have lost Hallie and Duncan, the president is notified and he orders for Duncan's family to be brought to the fundraiser.

 Having successfully shaken off the agents, Hallie and Duncan stop at a store called F/X to get some new clothes to wear on their date.
-After trying on multiple outfits, Hallie emerges from the dressing room in a sexy pink velour mini-dress.
-She then picks an outfit for Duncan—an expensive leather jacket.
+After trying on multiple outfits, Hallie emerges from the dressing room in a pink velour mini-dress.
+She then picks an expensive leather jacket for Duncan.
 However, on the way to the dance, Hallie says she wants to briefly check out Club Alien, a newly opened night club.
 Duncan makes a phone call to his friends to tell them he’s not just bringing any date, but the President’s daughter herself, to the dance.
 Duncan insists to them he isn’t lying and increases the money for the bet.

 During the house party at the Fletchers' residence, Mr. Fletcher realizes the company car is missing and tries to hide this from his boss, Herb.
 The family is then visited by the Secret Service, who inform them that Duncan has run away with the president's daughter and orders them to see the president at the fundraiser.
 The agents also inform them that Duncan and Hallie were last seen driving a red BMW, which Herb overhears and chastises Charles for.